thomasWeise/distributedComputingExamples/sockets/c/README.md

 ## 1. Examples

+The following examples are included in this folder.

 ## 1.1.
 TCPClient / TCPServer

 The simple TCP Client and TCP Server examples do nothing spectacular.
-The client sends one byte with value `2` over a TCP connection to the server and terminates.
+The client sends one byte with value `2` over a TCP connection to the server listening on port 9999 of the local host and terminates.
 The server accepts 5 incoming connections, prints the received byte, and then terminates.

+Both programs do not perform any error handling.
+This is to make them shorter.
+In reality, you must handle errors.

 ## 1.2.
 UDPClient / UDPServer

-The simple UDP Client and UDP Server examples do nothing spectacular, actually, basically the same as the TCP client/server.
+The simple UDP Client and UDP Server examples do nothing spectacular, actually, basically the same as the TCP client/server, except that they use port 9998 and the UDP instead of the TCP protocol.
 The client sends one byte with value `2` in an UDP package to the server and terminates.
 The server accepts 5 incoming packages, prints the received byte, and then terminates.

+Both programs do not perform any error handling.
+This is to make them shorter.
+In reality, you must handle errors.

 ## 2. Compiling / Building